ethereumclassic/Awesome-ETC/README.md

 - [OriginalMy](https://originalmy.com/) - Building trust in corporate governance.
 Seamlessly authenticating: identities, authorisation signatures, and digital content.
 - [Flux](https://flux.arcadium.network/flux.html) - Flux is a customised Pure interface for Commonwealth.gg, designed to bring simplicity and clarity to managing your Points and Dividends.
 - [Portal Network](https://www.portal.network/) - Portal Network is a platform that builds decentralized domains and decentralized tech stack, KAIZEN.
 In a nutshell, Portal Network builds decentralized domains on multiple blockchains, such as Ethereum Classic, Tron, Bitcoin Cash, NKN, TomoChain, and more.
+- [Prorata](https://prorata.io ) - Prorata is a one-stop management solution for decentralized finance protocols on top of EVM-based blockchains like Ethereum Classic.
 - [Saturn Network](https://www.saturn.network/) - Saturn Network is a decentralized exchange for trading Ethereum or Ethereum Classic tokens, this means all trading happens on chain wallet to wallet in one transaction.
 - [Sidekick](https://github.com/ETCDEVTeam/sidekick-poc) - An overview and exploration of Ethereum Classic sidechains and the possibilities of lowest-possible-impact implementations.
 Serving as documentation and exposition.
 - [Stampery](https://stampery.com/) - We leverage blockchain technology to ensure the existence, integrity and attribution of communications, processes and data important for your organization.